deviserplatform/docs/guide/extensions/contents.md

   Your browser does not support HTML5 video.
 </video>

+>[!NOTE]
+>Name of the content type should be unique.

 In content management, content types can be added, updated activated/deactivated.
 For each content type, one or more properties can be added as shown below.

 <img src="../../assets/images/Content_ContentManagementEdit.png">

-Here, name of the content type should match with the template names that will be explained later.
+Here, name of the content type should exactly match with the template nams that will be explained in next section.

-## Properties
-Properties are list of attributes which can be used in content types or modules.
-A property can be single value attribute (e.g css class of a div) or a list attribute (e.g. ali)

 ## Content Templates